 Colors seen on all "Streamliners to the Palms" pages represent those used on passenger trains that have served the Sunshine State.
 Look for the "about color schemes" footnotes.

 Florida has an interesting passenger train history.
-Enjoy our fun and informative presentation by visiting the colorful Streamliners to the Palms Online Museum, featuring famous Florida passenger trains from the streamliner era.
+Enjoy our fun, informative and colorful collections featuring famous Florida passenger trains from the streamliner era to today.

 The Tri-Rail Overview includes the history, operations and equipment of South Florida's commuter rail system.
 You can also buy Florida passenger train titles and railroad travel guides at the Florida Railroad Bookstore.

 Nowadays, Amtrak runs the daily Silver Meteor, Silver Star and Auto-Train in Florida.
 Tri-Rail commuter trains connect Miami with West Palm Beach via 17 intermediate stations, using the former S.A.L. mainline.
 Brightline higher speed intercity trains will soon run from Miami to Orlando via the F.E.C. mainline to Cocoa, then continuing on new trackage to Orlando Airport.

 Miami has its own 25-mile Metrorail elevated rapid transit system and Metromover people-mover.
 Orlando has the SunRail commuter rail system.
 Numerous private and non-profit organizations operate historic and excursion trains in the state.

 Railroad tunes heard on these pages are on the Green Hill Productions album "15 American Railroad Classics" by Craig Duncan available here on Amazon Music.

 About color schemes: The colors on this page show Atlantic Coast Line's purple, yellow and aluminum, used from 1939 to 1957.